-Our Make Waste History campaign, launched in 2014, is a long-term strategic programme to improve resource efficiency and reduce our waste.
+The business community has a significant role to play and we understand the impacts our resource consumption can have on the environment.
+Our Make Waste History campaign, launched in 2014, is our long-term strategic programme to improve resource efficiency and reduce our waste.
 Using natural resources, like the materials we use to build our homes, energy, water, and office supplies, efficiently is a win-win.
-Not only does it help us to keep our operating costs down, it means that we reduce our environmental impact.
+At the same time as reducing our environmental impact, it also reduces our operating costs.

-However, only working to divert waste from landfill does not address the significant opportunity to reduce the amount of waste produced in the first place.
+However, only working to divert waste from landfill, and ensuring waste is disposed of properly, does not address the significant opportunity to reduce the amount of waste produced in the first place.
 It does not Make Waste History.
-So, having achieved our two diversion from landfill targets, in 2014 we put in place a target to drive down the waste we create from our construction activities.
+Having achieved our diversion from landfill target, in 2014 we put in place a target to drive down the waste we create from our construction activities.

-Our target is to reduce the volume of waste produced per 1,000 ft2 delivered by 10%.
+Our target is to reduce the volume of waste produced per 1,000 sqft delivered by 10%.

 At Centenary Quay, our large-scale regeneration development in Southampton, there is momentum to reduce waste.

 From different coloured skips dotted around the site to creative re-use of off-cuts and regular discussion of waste reduction at weekly team meetings, the site team is working with its contractors to tackle the issue of waste.
 A Material Controller ensures that storage areas are tidy and easy to access, sensible stock levels are maintained, contractors re-use materials and off-cuts wherever possible, and skips are packed efficiently to reduce the number of collections by the waste company.

 And, it’s not just construction waste being targeted.
 Water butts have been installed throughout the site compound to gather rainwater to clean the footpaths and water plants.
 Urinal valves have been upgraded and motion sensors fitted on the lights in the site offices.